cdimascio/dotenv-kotlin/CONTRIBUTING.md

 After your PR has been merged, add yourself as a contributor.

-To do sob, create a comment like the following on your PR:
+To do so, add a comment like the following on your PR:

-@all-contributors please add @username for code and test!
+@all-contributors please add @your-username for code and test!

-Replace code with doc or test or infra or some combination depending on your contribution.
+_Replace code with doc or test or infra or some combination depending on your contribution._

 #### Package